-When the best vendor for the task is selected, a contract negotiation process begins which outlines all of the performance guidelines and expectations that a vendor will be legally bound to adhere to.
+When the best vendor for the task is selected, a contract negotiation process begins.
+The contract outlines all of the performance guidelines and expectations to which a vendor will be legally bound to adhere.

 In other words, build on the effort that was used to develop the terms of the contract to create a list of the most important items to measure with the scorecard.

-- The scorecard should be easy to use by all employees that need to interact with this tool.
+The scorecard should be easy to use by all employees that need to interact with this tool.
 It does not matter how comprehensive the list of performance indicators is if the tool is too cumbersome and user-unfriendly.
 Although the scorecard will be complete in its definition of what should be measured, if it is not intuitive, nobody will use it—which defeats the purpose of having a scorecard.

-- The scorecard should not be a surprise that a business suddenly decides to use with a vendor if they find that the vendor is under-performing.
+The scorecard should not be a surprise that a business suddenly decides to use with a vendor if they find that the vendor is under-performing.
 Ideally, the vendor has been made aware that their performance will be monitored and measured throughout the term of the contract.
-The measurement will be based upon consistent and regularly scheduled audits or evaluations that are agreed to by both sides.
+The measurement will be based on consistent and regularly scheduled audits or evaluations that are agreed to by both sides.
 This awareness should be created during the contract negotiation phase of the vendor relationship.

 The data that is collected and analyzed by the scorecard should be used to follow up with the vendor.
 Accurate data about the vendors’ performance is useless if the business does not take action with the vendor based on the scorecard conclusions.